The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Spa Later: Woodhouse Spa

 Beat the heat (and the crowds) by starting early at this Front Range favorite in Idledale.
 Instead of beginning at the wildly popular Lair o’ the Bear Park, head to the quieter Corwina Park trailhead.
-From there, it’s a decent 1.5 miles of gentle climbing until you arrive at Panorama Point where you’ll be rewarded with commanding views down the canyon and across the evergreen-shrouded peaks to 14,265-foot Mt.
+From there, it’s a decent 1.5 miles of gentle climbing until you arrive at Panorama Point, where you’ll be rewarded with commanding views down the canyon and across the evergreen-shrouded peaks to 14,265-foot Mt.
 Evans.
-Continue along the trail to turn the route into a loop that gradually descends back to the trailhead where you’ve got a 30-minute commute to shed your hiking shoes before arriving at Woodhouse Spa.
+Continue along the trail to turn the route into a loop that gradually descends back to the trailhead.
+From there, it’s a 30-minute commute to shed your hiking shoes before arriving at Woodhouse Spa.

-Woodhouse has six locations scattered around the metro area, from Littleton to Denver to Castle Pines.
-The Denver locale is a beautiful converted historic home that practically oozes charm from every nook and cranny.
+Woodhouse has nine locations scattered around the metro area, from Fort Collins to Denver to Castle Pines.
+The Mile High City locale is a beautiful converted historic home that practically oozes charm from every nook and cranny.
 Pro tip: Athletic mamas with dry skin should try the Black Sand Rejuvenation Treatment that uses black sand and a pumice stone for a full-body exfoliation.

 Aurora